-Ph.D., University of Iowa (1998)
+Ph.D., M.A.
+University of Iowa

-B.A., University of Puerto Rico (1991)
+B.A., University of Puerto Rico

 Certificate in Filmmaking, New York University

 Dr. Ernesto R. Acevedo-Muñoz is the author of the books West Side Story as Cinema: The Making and Impact of an American Masterpiece (University Press of Kansas, 2013), Pedro Almodóvar (British Film Institute 2007/2009), and Buñuel and Mexico: The Crisis of National Cinema (University of California Press, 2003).
-His works have appeared in many journals and edited collections including Quarterly Review of Film & Video, Film & History, Lit, Letras peninsulares, Short Film Studies, Mise-au-Point, After Hitchcock, Authorship in Film Adaptation, Contemporary Spanish Cinema and Genre, A Companion to Luis Buñuel, Genre Gender Race and World Cinema, and Hollywood at the Intersection of Race and Identity.
+His works have appeared in many journals and collections including Quarterly Review of Film & Video, Film & History, Lit, Letras peninsulares, Short Film Studies, Mise-au-Point, After Hitchcock, Authorship in Film Adaptation, Contemporary Spanish Cinema and Genre, A Companion to Luis Buñuel, Genre Gender Race and World Cinema, and Hollywood at the Intersection of Race and Identity.

 Awards and other Works

-He is the winner of the Leslie and Woody Eaton Faculty Award for “Excellence in Research in the Humanities and the Arts,” the Marinus G. Smith “Excellence in Teaching Award” given by the CU Parents Association, and the Arts & Sciences “Award of Excellence in Teaching with Technology.”
-Prof. Acevedo-Muñoz has received multiple teaching recognitions from the National Residence Hall Academic Program and was a co-winner of the Vice Chancellor’s Diversity and Equity award.
-At CU he teaches film theory, Latin American and Spanish cinemas and culture, Hollywood genres including “the Hollywood Musical,” “American Horror film,” “The Western & its contexts,” and the “James Bond” movies, and courses on Luis Buñuel and Pedro Almodóvar, Stanley Kubrick, and Alfred Hitchcock.
+He is the winner of the Leslie and Woody Eaton Faculty Award for “Excellence in Research in the Humanities and the Arts,” the Marinus G. Smith “Excellence in Teaching Award” given by the CU Parents Association, and the Arts & Sciences “Award for Excellence in Teaching with Technology.”
+Prof. Acevedo-Muñoz has received multiple teaching recognitions from the National Residence Hall Academic Program and was a co-winner of the Vice Chancellor’s Diversity and Equity Award.
 His feature-length documentary Hillmon’s Bones (2010) was screened competitively at various film festivals, including Big Muddy and the Flagstaff Film Festival, and was broadcast as part of “The Best of Big Muddy” program on PBS affiliate WSIU TV.

-Dr. Acevedo-Muñoz has spoken at conferences, meetings, or film festivals in the U.S., the U.K., Spain, Mexico, Canada, Venezuela, and Puerto Rico, his native country.
-He taught at NYU in Madrid, Spain, at the Cine Club Universitario of the State University of Zulia in Maracaibo, Venezuela, and with the “Semester at Sea” Program through nineteen countries and five continents around the world including Brazil, Morocco, Ghana, South Africa, Greece, Turkey, Malta, India, Vietnam, China, and Japan.
-Under his leadership the Film Studies Program was promoted to “Department” status, was granted its new name of “Cinema Studies & Moving Image Arts,” and has received national recognition including mentions in “Best Programs” lists from Movie Maker magazine and The Hollywood Reporter.
+At CU he teaches courses on film theory and aesthetics, Latin American and Spanish cinemas and culture, Hollywood genres including “the Hollywood Musical,” “American Horror film,” “The Western & its contexts,” and the “James Bond” movies, and on directors Luis Buñuel and Pedro Almodóvar, Stanley Kubrick, and Alfred Hitchcock.
+Dr. Acevedo-Muñoz has spoken at conferences, symposia, and film festivals in the U.S., the U.K., Spain, Mexico, Canada, Venezuela, and Puerto Rico, his native country.
+He taught at NYU in Madrid (Spain), at the Cine Club Universitario of the State University of Zulia (Maracaibo, Venezuela), and with the “Semester at Sea” Program through nineteen countries and five continents around the world including Brazil, Morocco, Ghana, South Africa, Greece, Turkey, Malta, India, Vietnam, China, and Japan.
+Under his leadership, the Film Studies Program was promoted to Department status, granted its new name of “Cinema Studies & Moving Image Arts,” and has received national recognition including mentions in “Best Programs” lists in MovieMaker magazine, NoFilmSchool.com, Filmmaker magazine, and The Hollywood Reporter.